urieco/Rock-Paper-Scissors-Game/README.md

 /*TODO:
 1. Make it so that you can the log after each round.
-2. Make a button that cleans up all the logs from the previous games.
-3. Decorate the page (?) */
+2. Decorate the page (?) */